Onwards and Upwards by Robert Koenig (2011)

 Replacing Metropolis by the same artist which was removed in 2000 due to deterioration.
 Onwards and Upwards was commissioned in 2010 to celebrate the retirement of the Trust’s then chair of Trustees John Duggan and was created as a representation of the growth and development of both the park and the city.
 It was carved from a single piece of eight-metre-high sweet chestnut and installed in August 2011.
 Another example of the artist’s work, Boy and Girl, can be seen in the Kents Hill area near the Open University.

 Robert Koenig (1951-2023) was a wood sculptor and creator of coloured reliefs in wood, born in Manchester.
-They studied at Brighton Polytechnic for first-class honours degree in fine art, in 1976–8 gaining higher diploma for sculpture at Slade School of Fine Art and created many public art pieces for various locations across the UK.
+He studied at Brighton Polytechnic for first-class honours degree in fine art, in 1976–8 gaining higher diploma for sculpture at Slade School of Fine Art and created many public art pieces for various locations across the UK.